ricsanfre/pi-cluster/docs/_docs/envoy-gateway.md

 - `HelmRelease` installs Envoy Gateway in namespace `envoy-gateway-system`.
 - `GatewayClass` named `envoy` binds the Kubernetes Gateway API resources to the Envoy Gateway controller.
 - `EnvoyProxy` named `envoy` defines provider-specific settings for managed Envoy deployments, such as replicas, service type, logging, and metrics.
-- `Gateway` named `envoy-gateway` defines the cluster entrypoint with one HTTP listener on port `80` and one HTTPS listener on port `443`.
+- `Gateway` named `public-gateway` defines the cluster entrypoint with one HTTP listener on port `80` and one HTTPS listener on port `443`.
 - `HTTPRoute` resources, created either manually or by Helm charts, attach application routes to that shared gateway.
 - Envoy Gateway specific policies, such as `ClientTrafficPolicy`, `BackendTrafficPolicy`, and `SecurityPolicy`, extend Gateway API with traffic and auth controls.